-- Give it a hint of smokiness by grilling corn on the cob beforehand.
+- Give it a hint of smokiness by using fried corn instead.
 Slice off the kernels using a knife and add them right into the salsa.

 - Like a little spice in your salsa?
 Add some freshly diced jalapeno with or without the seeds to make it as spicy as you want.